 A unique extension of the data format in which the Manifestation is drafted.
 The acronym can be “pdf” for PDF, “doc” for MS Word, “xml” for XML documents, “tif” for image formats, etc.

 In the next section we will examine the format of the package and the relevant IRIs for a specific Manifestation of Akoma Ntoso documents, the XML format.

+/akn/it/bill/2004-02-13/C245/ita@ver_2/official/2004-02-15/publisher!annex_1/annex_3~art_12.pdf Italian bill at 2004-02-13, number C245, second version, official expression, manifestation released at 2004-02-15 by publisher in pdf format.

 The IRIs for the Components in the Akoma Ntoso Package Manifestation